zwjyyc/finch/database/postgresql.md

 	```sql
 	SELECT COUNT(*) FROM table;
 	```
-* You can also specify a specific column count for readability
+* You can also specify a specific column count for readability.
 	```sql
 	SELECT COUNT(column) FROM table;
 	```